The Sami Collections in Karasjok are part of the extensive museum of Sami history and culture. Why not have a walk around the beautiful artifacts?

 The glass cases of artefacts are like little treasure chests of beautiful things.
 Horn spoons, small band looms made from bone, knife handles, pin cushions and bowls made out of birch burrs were decorated with beautiful patterns.
 A rigid geometry was the rule in the southern Sami regions, whereas northern Sami ornamentation shows lighter, more fluid lines.
 Embroidery with pewter wire was very widespread in the southern Sami area, while the eastern Sami people in Finland and the Kola peninsula in Russia tended towards colourful pearl embroidery.
 The museum also has a unique collection of Sami contemporary art, which is displayed in exhibitions that change frequently.

-Gákti or Kofte in Norwegian, is the traditional dress of the Sami
+Gákti is the traditional dress of the Sami

 Sami costumes are also displayed in the permanent exhibitions, including hats, belts and details from the costumes.
 The costumes vary from area to area in the Sami homelands, but certain elements of the costumes also show which family someone belongs to, who they are related to, or whether they are married or not.
 Since this is a living costume tradition, the clothes are constantly changing.
 The wearer’s and the seamstress’s personal taste also plays a part.

-Goavddis is the shaman drum, used to enter the spirit world
+Goavddis is the drum used to enter the spirit world

-The museum has three shaman drums on display.
-The shaman drum was the noaidi’s, the shaman’s tool for communicating with the spirit world and Sáivo, the world where the dead continued their lives.
-Throngs of tiny figures decorate the drum skins, representing the deities.
-In the south of the Sami homelands, the figures are centred around the symbol of the sun, whereas in the north, the figures are laid out in rows.
-The noaidi Poala-Ánde, who was born in Torneå and lived in Utsjok and then Varanger, was imprisoned and his drum confiscated in 1692.
-A replica of this is on display.
+Noaidi was the Sami religious leader in pre-Christian times.
+The drum was noaidi’s tool for communicating with the world of gods called Sáivo, where the dead also lived.
+On the drum skin there is a myriad of small figures representing deities and the forces of nature.
+In the south of the Sami area, the figures are centered around the sun sign, in the north the figures are layered in rows.
+The noaidi Paul-Ánde, Anders Poulsen, born in Tornio and living in Utsjok and later in Varanger, was imprisoned and his drum confiscated in 1692.
+A copy of this is on display.
+The museum is working on the return of this drum from the National Museum in Copenhagen to Sápmi – the land of the Sami.

 An open air section allows you to see architectural variations